 Furthermore, a growing demand for clean water increases the need for energy-intensive water pumping, transportation and treatment, having knock-on effects in terms of energy usage.
 Even some climate change mitigation measures, like a more widespread adoption of biofuels, can exacerbate water scarcity even while they fight global warming.

 Add these growing shortages and concerns to the already-large areas of the world with poor access to clean washing and drinking water, and the need for action becomes extremely clear.

 As with most of the UN’s Sustainability Development Goals, the water goal is targeted primarily at governments and policymakers, but World Water Day emphasises the ways that we can get involved in a small and local level.

 In addition to campaigning for clean water and supporting water charities worldwide, here are some things that you can do – as a household or as a business – to waste less water and preserve the most valuable resource this planet has to offer.

 - Turn off your taps – An obvious tip, but it works.
-Turning off the taps while you brush your teeth, and making sure your leaky taps are repaired, can save tens of litres of water per week.
+Turning off the taps while you brush your teeth, and making sure your leaky taps are repaired, can save many litres of water per week.